appsmithorg/appsmith-docs/website/docs/getting-started/setup/environment-variables.md

 <dd>

-Set to `true` to stop new user account creation.
-Useful when you want to restrict access to your Appsmith instance, allowing only users who have been specifically invited to join.
+Set to `true` to disable signup and prevent new user account creation.
+This is useful when you want to restrict access to your Appsmith instance, allowing only users who have been specifically invited to join.
 The signup page continues to show up but throws an error when a user tries to sign up.
 This environment variable's value does not affect the login behavior of existing users.
 When set:
 * New, uninvited users cannot sign up using the signup form or the OAuth buttons.
 Both modes of signing up are not allowed.
 * New, invited users can still signup using either the form or the OAuth buttons.